LdHost/LdHostManager/README.md

 # LdHostManager
 Web tool to manage a LdHost instance

+This examples assume you've run the LdHostManagerServer on port 3000:

+``` bash
+$ runLdHostManager.js 3000 MyLdHostConfig.json
+```

 ## Configuration
 LdHostManager is expected to be run with another web server which is responsible for the content.
 The LdHostManager server can be made available only through a reverse proxy (called "reverse" because "proxy" alone implies a [Web client accelerator](https://en.wikipedia.org/wiki/Web_accelerator#Web_client_accelerator)) side, e.g. through /MANAGE/ in the following Apache2 config:

-``` bash
-$ runLdHostManager.js 3000 MyLdHostConfig.json
-```

 ``` apacheconf
 <VirtualHost *:443>